awetzel/critical_data/README.md

   `gpg2 --change-pin`, then call the `fetch` command, which will download and install from the URL we set earlier the public certificate.
-- then we need to define the "stub" : ie the flag to say that the private key is available BUT on a smartcard you need to plug in
+- then we need to define the "stub" : ie the flag to say that the private key is available BUT on a smartcard you need to plug in: `gpg2 --card-status` will do the job.

 Then GO !